ConradIrwin/lspace/README.md

 Integrating with new libraries
 ================================

+If you are using a Thread-pool, or an actor system, or an event loop, you will need to teach it about LSpace in order to get the full benefit of the system.

 There are two kinds of integration.
-Firstly, the simple case, where you have an API that takes a block, and may end up running that block in a different stack frame, you should call `.in_lspace` on that block:
+Firstly, when your library accepts blocks from the programmer's code, and proceeds to run them on a different call-stack, you should call `Proc#in_lspace`:

 ```ruby
 def enqueue_task(&block)